Diversity & Community Studies - Current Semester Offerings

 Social, cultural, and political history of American women from pre-colonial times to the present.

-PS 331: Politics Outside the Box, with J. Kash
+PS 331: Politics outside the Box, with J. Kash

 Provides insight in the social construction of power by investigating political symbols, characters and argument in popular culture and public policy.

-Prerequisite(s): 21 hours of Foundations and Explorations courses, or junior status.
 Service learning course that examines the diversity of American culture and engages students in activities to develop skills in working with a variety of cultural groups.

-SOCL 240: Global Social Problems, with N. Brezeale and D. Lovell
+SOCL 240: Global Social Problems, with J. McMahon (F2F) & D. Lovell (On-Demand)

-Prerequisite(s):21 hours of Foundations and Explorations courses, or junior status.
 Examines causes of and responses to critical social problems in different world regions, with a focus on the dimensions and impacts of globalizations.
 Diverse social theories are applied to interpret problems such as environmental degradation, AIDS, family violence, racism, migration, international poverty, and crime.

-SOCL 360: Rural & Urban Communities, with D. Lovell (Web)
+SOCL 360: The Community in Rural and Urban Settings, with D. Lovell (On-Demand)